 \section{Abstract}

-Motivated by the ever-improving performance of deep learning techniques, we design a mixed input convolutional neural network approach to predict transport properties in deformed nanoscale materials using a height map of deformations (from scanning probe information) as input.
+Motivated by the ever-improving performance of deep learning techniques, we design a mixed input convolutional neural network approach to predict transport properties in deformed nanoscale materials using a height map of deformations, as can be obtained from scanning probe measurements, as input.
 We employ our approach to study electrical transport in a graphene nanoribbon deformed by a number of randomly positioned nano-bubbles.
 Our network is able to make conductance predictions valid to an average error of 4.3\%.
-We demonstrate that such low average errors are achieved by including additional inputs like energy in a highly redundant fashion, which allows predictions that are 30-40\% more accurate than conventional architectures.
+We find that such low average errors are achieved by a redundant input of energy values, yielding predictions that are 30-40\% more accurate than conventional architectures.
 We demonstrate that the same method can learn to predict the valley-resolved conductance, with success specifically in identifying the energy at which inter-valley scattering becomes prominent.
 We demonstrate the robustness of the approach by testing the pre-trained network on samples with deformations differing in number and shape from the training data.
-We employ a graph theoretical analysis of the structure and outputs of the network and conclude that a tight-binding Hamiltonian is effectively encoded in the first layer of the network.
-We confirm our graph theoretical analysis numerically for different hopping processes in a trained network and find the result to be accurate within an error of 1\%.
-Our approach contributes a new theoretical understanding and a refined methodology to the application of deep learning for the determination transport properties based on real-space disorder information.
+We furthermore employ a graph theoretical analysis of the structure and outputs of the network and conclude that a tight-binding Hamiltonian can be effectively encoded in the first layer of the network, which is supported by numerical findings.
+Our approach contributes a new theoretical understanding and a refined methodology to the application of deep learning for the determination of transport properties based on real-space disorder information.